In this post, you will get familiar with 10 best data visualization practices that you should be armed with.

 Data visualization tools vary.
 Some of them can be hardly taken as tools.
 Just like colors.

 Despite this fact, colors can help your target audience to better perceive the data by using different color combinations.
 Let’s say, you want to represent sequential data.
 The ideal choice of colors would be the different shades of the same color.
 While categorical data is better visualized by using a distinct color of each category.

 To make sure you are choosing the right colors for your data visualization, you should review the following tips”

-- Use the same color for the same variables
+- Use the same color for the same variables and icons

 - Clarify what the colors represent to readers

 - Analyze whether different colors compliment or clash with each other

 - Use lightness to create gradients (as an alternative to hue)

 - Working with gradients, use two hues